AuthentikCanada/eloquent-cache/README.md

     // Cache busting will automatically invalidate the cache when model instances are updated or deleted.
     // default value: true
     public function isCacheBustingEnabled() {
         return false;
     }

+    // Whether or not to keep model instances in a static array cache (useful to avoid querying the cache store/building instances from json multiple times)
+    // default value: true
+    public function isStaticCacheEnabled() {
+        return false;
+    }
 }